netops2devops/netops2devops.github.io/content/series/k8s-cilium-ipv6/part2.md

 # this prefix does not need to be routed
 # maximum size supported by k3s is a /108 due to a bitmap limitation
 service-cidr: "fd00::/108"
-# k3s out of the box ships with whole bunch of addons which we don't need since we will be using Cilium
+# k3s ships with whole bunch of networking related add-ons out of the box
+# which we don't need because we will be using Cilium for our use case
 # consider enabling metrics-server if you want pretty some grafana dashboards for monitoring
 disable:
   - traefik